influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

        .on('host','port')
        .dropOriginalFieldName(FALSE)
 ```

+In Example 2 above the first line shows a simple assignment using a boolean literal.
+The second example shows using the boolean literal `FALSE` in a method call.

-##### Numerical Types
+##### Numerical types
-Any token beginning with a digit will lead to the generation of a numerical type instance.
+Any literal token beginning with a digit will lead to the generation of a numerical type instance.
 TICKscript understands two numerical types based on GO: `int64` and `float64`.
 Any numerical token containing a decimal point will result in the creation of a `float64` value.
 Any numerical token that ends without containing a decimal point will result in the creation of an `int64` value.
+If an integer is prefixed with the zero character, `0`. it is interpreted as an octal.

 **Example 3 &ndash; Numerical literals**
 ```
 var my_int = 6
 var my_float = 2.71828
+var my_octal = 0400
 ...
 ```
+In Example 3 above `my_int` is of type `int64`, `my_float` is of type `float64` and my_octal is of type int64 octal.

 ##### Strings
 Strings begin with either one or three single single quotation marks: `'` or `'''`.
 Strings can be concatenated using the addition `+` operator.
 To escape quotation marks within a string delimited by a single quotation mark use the backslash character.
-If it is to be anticipated that many quotation marks will be encountered inside the string delimit it using triple single quotation marks.
+If it is to be anticipated that many quotation marks will be encountered inside the string delimit it using triple single quotation marks instead.

 **Example 4 &ndash; Basic strings**